theCampel/leocamacho-private-notes/content/Personal Projects.md

 			- *Note: The first dialogue didn't need to be* fully *generated, just the first couple of bytes, as the generator would continue to stream into it as it played.*
 		- The moment the player was done with a turn, it would immediately start playing the next item (conversational turn) in the queue.
 		- So long as the generator would generate audio faster than audio played, a seem-less conversation transpired.

+- ***Problem 2; Visualisation:*** So I originally finished it and recorded it for my site, and realised it was so pointless without something to at least look at.
+The visualisation that followed drove me to insanity.
+I basically actually learned about [[Sound|sounds]] and got a better understanding for physical waves.

 Problem 2 was time the constraint.
 I challenged myself to do this in a single day.
 It was fun and really rewarding.